petersatsuse/azure-compute-docs/articles/virtual-machines/overview.md

 The [size](sizes.md) of the virtual machine that you use is determined by the workload that you want to run.
 The size that you choose then determines factors such as processing power, memory, storage capacity, and network bandwidth.
 Azure offers a wide variety of sizes to support many types of uses.

 Azure charges an [hourly price](https://azure.microsoft.com/pricing/details/virtual-machines/linux/) based on the virtual machine’s size and operating system.
 For partial hours, Azure charges only for the minutes used.
 Storage is priced and charged separately.

+## Scaling to multiple VMs
+The number of virtual machines that your application uses can scale up and out to whatever is required to meet your needs.
+Azure offers several automatic scaling systems and instance types based on the size of your workload.
+For more information on scaling, [compare VM-based compute products.](./compare-compute-products.md)

 ## Virtual machine total core limits
 Your subscription has default [quota limits](/azure/azure-resource-manager/management/azure-subscription-service-limits) in place that could impact the deployment of many virtual machines for your project.
 The current limit on a per subscription basis is 20 virtual machine total cores per region.
 Limits can be raised by [filing a support ticket requesting an increase](/azure/azure-portal/supportability/regional-quota-requests)